How do executive recruiters and hiring decision makers at your target companies find good-fit candidates like you?

 In a word . . . keywords.

-They go to the LinkedIn search engine and type in various relevant keywords and phrases that match the qualifications they’re seeking.
+They go to the LinkedIn search engine and type in various relevant keywords and phrases that match the kinds of candidates they’re seeking.

 All of the content in your LinkedIn profile should contain the most-searched relevant keywords specific to your targets, and supporting your executive brand and the value you offer them.